Skip to contents

 • These predictions are then used to identify and visualize the specified quantiles.

-The bootstrap based quantiles can also be directly calculated via the getBootstrapQuantiles() function.
+The bootstrap-based quantiles can also be directly calculated via the getBootstrapQuantiles() function and a sample from the model fits can bootstrapped using getBootstrapSamples().

-For this example, only 6 quantiles are bootstrapped for each model fit.
+For this example, only 10 samples are bootstrapped for each model fit.

 bootstrap_quantiles <- getBootstrapQuantiles(